Codesleuth/reroute/README.md

 Get the interface name of the VPN in use.
 This is likely to be `utun1` (the default).
 However, if this is not correct, connect to the VPN and look at the interface listed when running `netstat -nr | grep default` and you will see the interface listed at the end (e.g. `utun1`).

-### Updating the Whitelist
+### Updating the Routes List

-You can also easily update your whitelist and and run again.
+You can also easily update your routes list and and run again.
 The entries will be removed when you disconnect from the VPN so ensure you reconnect if you want to wipe out the list (or use `route del <ip>`).

 Some particular sets of VPN software will nuke your route table when they disconnect, so be aware that you may have to run this again when you move between WiFi access points, or resume from sleep etc.